10 Essential Strategies for Preventing ACL Tears in Basketball: Expert Tips for Long-Term Joint Health

 • Planks and side planks for core stability

-Remember to maintain proper form during these exercises to maximize their effectiveness and minimize the risk of injury.
+Be sure to keep proper form during these exercises to maximize their effectiveness and reduce the risk of injury.

 3. Improve Your Balance and Proprioception

-Balance and proprioception (your body’s ability to sense its position in space) are crucial for maintaining stability during dynamic movements on the basketball court.
-Enhancing these skills can help you react more quickly to unexpected situations and reduce the risk of ACL injuries.
+Balance and proprioception (your body’s ability to sense its position in space) are crucial for holding stability during dynamic movements on the basketball court.
+Sharpening these skills can help you react more quickly to unexpected situations and lower the risk of ACL injuries.

 Try these balance exercises: